a-lud/gene_capture/README.md

 ## The pipeline: getConsensus.py

+The pipeline has the script `getConsensus.py` which is the main script.
+There is also an accessory script `bwa_align.sh` which is called within the `getConsensus.py`, meaning you don't need to worry about it.

-The pipeline has the following arguments:
+The script `getConsensus.py` has the following arguments:

 **Key-value file (-kv)**: This is a two columned CSV file that has the columns `sample` and `reference`.
 For each sample, match it to a **unique** basename of the reference it belongs to.
 Do not provide the file extension.
     -kv /path/to/key_value.csv